K-Cardoso/TripTastic/README.md

 # Triptastic

-Ruby on rail web application build for Software Engineering Class.
+Ruby on rail web application build for Software Engineering Class, ITSC 3155.

-ReadMe Updated as of: 2018.10.22
+TripTastic is a website for booking flights around the world.
+Built using Ruby on Rail and the MVC architecture.